STATEMENT OF PHILOSOPHY

 Athletes are expected to conduct themselves at all times in a manner that reflects positively on their team, school and themselves.
 If a student has in–school suspension (ISS), then he/she is ineligible for that day.
 They may attend a practice or contest at the coach’s discretion.
 If a student is out–of–school suspended (OSS), then he/she is ineligible and may not attend a practice or contest during the term of the suspension.

-If the athlete misses a practice for an unexcused reason and did not inform the coach, they will be required to miss one contest, match, or game.
-If the athlete misses a contest for an unexcused reason and did not inform the coach, they will be required to miss 2 contests, matches, or games.
+The following guidelines will be in effect starting with the current school year.
+If the athlete misses a practice/contest for an unexcused reason they will be required to miss one contest, match, or game.
 All other types of absences from practices and contests will be at the discretion of the coach.
 Excused absences include but are not limited to personal illness or death in family, religious observance, medical visits, approved college visits, military obligations, and academically related obligations.
+Schoharie athletes must

 Equipment and uniforms issued to each athlete must be properly cared for and not abused.
 It is the responsibility of the athlete to return all equipment and uniforms in good condition to their coach at the end of the season.
 The athlete must pay for all items not returned in good condition.